Freddie Freeman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Giants' 3.95 team ERA ranks 11th among all MLB pitching staffs.

-- Giants pitchers combine to allow 72 home runs (one per game), the 10th-fewest in baseball.
+- Giants pitchers combine to give up the ninth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.